Octelium supports a Kubernetes mode by setting the Service mode to KUBERNETES

 Bearer Token

-You can also manually set a bearer token if required by the upstream cluster as follows:
+You can also manually set a bearer token if required by the upstream cluster.
+First, you need to create a Secret to store the content of the upstream's bearer token (read more here) as follows:

 Access Control